distribution/distribution/docs/storage-drivers/azure.md

       no
     </td>
     <td>
       Domain name suffix for the Storage Service API endpoint.
-For example realm for "Azure in China" would be `core.chinacloudapi.cn` and realm for "Azure Government" would be `core.usgovcloudapi.net`.
+For example realm for "Azure in China" would be <code>core.chinacloudapi.cn</code> and realm for "Azure Government" would be <code>core.usgovcloudapi.net</code>.
 By default, this is <code>core.windows.net</code>.
     </td>
   </tr>